-The DELTA Model is a global food system mass balance that uses information about current production of major food items to predict the nutrition available to the average global citizen both now and in the future.
-Food production information is taken from the United Nations Food and Agriculture Organisation (FAO) Food Balance Sheets and combined with food composition data from the United States Department of Agriculture (USDA) FoodData Central.
+The DELTA Model is a global food system mass balance that uses information about current food production to predict the nutrition available to the average global citizen both now and in the future.

-The model lets the user adjust the level of different food groups to see the impact of these changes on human nutrition.
+The model lets the user adjust the production of different food groups, the degree of food waste, and the global population to see the impact of these changes on human nutrition.

-Future versions of the model will include estimates of the impacts of the selected food system design on land use, greenhouse gas production, and other resource constraints.
+Future versions of the model will include estimates of the impacts of food system scenarios on land use, greenhouse gas production, and other resource constraints.

 Why use DELTA?

 A challenge we face is our ability to sustainably nourish an increasing global population without exceeding the capacity of the planet.
-There are many different ways of approaching how we might achieve this, and many suggestions for what the answer may be.
+There are many different ways of approaching this challenge, and many suggestions for what the answer may be.

 How to use DELTA

-The main settings of the model are found by selecting ‘Explore the Future’ from the menu.
+The model is found by selecting ‘Explore the Future’ from the menu.
 The side-panel on the left contains the user adjustable settings.

 - Scenario Options contains high level scenario settings and enables the user to switch between predefined food system options